- Developers

 We recommend you use the following product development KPIs to monitor the app development project:

-After you launch the app, you need to monitor whether it’s successful.
+After launching the app, you need to monitor its success.
 Measure the following product management KPIs for this:

 The Development Cost to Build an Emoji App